Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

 \subsection{Dimensionality reduction}

-The outer product between features generates very high dimensional image descriptors, \eg, 262K for the \bcnn models in Table~\ref{tab:results}, which might be undesirable for some applications.
+The outer product of CNN features generates very high dimensional image descriptors, \eg, 262K for the \bcnn models in Table~\ref{tab:results}.
 Our earlier work~\cite{Lin2016CVPR} showed that the features are highly redundant and their dimensionality can be reduced by an order of magnitude without loss in classification performance.
-Prior work~\cite{jegou10aggregating} have also shown that in the context of SIFT-based Fisher vectors and VLAD highly compact representations can be obtained.
+Prior work~\cite{jegou10aggregating} has also shown that in the context of SIFT-based FV and VLAD, highly compact representations can be obtained.

-We investigate the tradeoff between accuracy and feature dimension for various models for fine-grained recognition.
+In this section we investigate the trade-off between accuracy and feature dimension for various texture models proposed in Section~\ref{s:model} for fine-grained recognition.
 For \netvlad and \netfv the feature dimension can be varied by changing the number of cluster centers.
-For \bcnn model, consider the case where the outer product is computed among features $\mathbf{x}$ and $\mathbf{y}$.
-There are several strategies for reducing the feature dimension: \begin{enumerate}[(1)] \item Projecting the outer product into a lower dimensional space, \ie, $\Phi(\mathbf{x},\mathbf{y}) = \texttt{vec}(\mathbf{x}^T\mathbf{y}) \mathbf{P}$.
-Here $\mathbf{P}$ is a projection matrix and $\texttt{vec}$ operator reshapes the matrix into a vector.
+For B-CNNs, consider the case where the outer product is computed among features $\mathbf{x}$ and $\mathbf{y}$.
+There are several strategies for reducing the feature dimension: \begin{enumerate}[(1)] \item Projecting the outer product into a lower dimensional space, \ie, $\Phi(\mathbf{x},\mathbf{y}) = \texttt{vec}(\mathbf{x}^T\mathbf{y}) \mathbf{P}$, where $\mathbf{P}$ is a projection matrix and the $\texttt{vec}$ operator reshapes the matrix into a vector.